-by Bob Humphrey

 Chestnut Trees – King of the Forest

-Prior to the turn of the previous century, and for millennia before, American chestnuts (Castanea dentata) dominated the eastern hardwood forests of North America, growing 12 stories tall and wide enough that two men could not reach around their base and touch fingers.
+Prior to the turn of the previous century, and for millennia before, American chestnuts (Castanea dentata) dominated the eastern hardwood forests of North America.
+They could grow as tall as a 12 story building and as wider than two men could reach around.